HumanCellAtlas/metadata-schema/contributing.md

 1. **Make** changes locally to the new working branch.
 After making changes, it is important to run the `src/schemas_are_valid_json.py` and `src/json_examples_validate_against_schema.py` scripts (which are run by Travis CI).
 The first script checks whether each .json file in the `json_schema` folder is valid JSON format.
 The second script attempts to validate example JSON files in the `schema_test_files` directory against their corresponding schemas.
 Some of the JSON files are meant to fail (e.g. they are lacking required fields) and as their failure is expected behavior, the script should exit with status 0.
 Ensure both scripts exit with status 0 (you should see `Process finished with exit code 0` printed to the terminal) before committing changes.
 If either test fails, you will have to debug and fix the errors in the changes you made.

 1. **Stage** and **commit** your changes to the working branch often.
-We recommend committing after making a few logically grouped changes to help track changes.
-Use helpful/short messages in commit statement.
-If your commit specifically fixes/addresses a current GitHub issue, you can add the phrase "Fixes #000" to the commit statement, replacing "000" with the number of the issues.
+We recommend committing after making a few logically grouped changes to help track changes and to increase granularity for rollbacks (if needed).
+Use helpful/short messages in commit statements.
+If your commit specifically fixes/addresses a current GitHub issue, you can add the phrase "Fixes #000" to the commit statement, replacing "000" with the number of the issue.
 This phrase is handy because when the changes are merged into the master branch, it automatically closes the issue indicated.

     `git add <changed files>`

     `git commit -m "Helpful commit message here.
 Fixes #000."`

+    Example commit message: "Added examples to fields in analysis_process.json.
+Fixes #142."

 1. **Push** the committed changes to the working branch.